g0aty/SickoMenu/FEATURES.md

 - **Unlock All Achievements** Unlocks all Achievements
 - **Unlock Cosmetics** Unlocks every cosmetic (hats, visors, etc.) (Default: OFF)
 - **Safe Mode** Disables certain features whenever there is an anticheat (Default: ON)
+- **Allow other SickoMenu users to see you're using SickoMenu** Allows SickoMenu users to see other SickoMenu users

 ## 🎮 Game
 ### General